-Suggestion 1: A student in the PC1 or PC2 level whose PC final result is very high may be given the option of jumping PC level.
+Suggestion 1: A student in the PC1 or PC2 level whose PC final result is B+ or higher will be allowed to skip a level.

 Suggestion 2: PC students can apply for the MUIC Entrance Examination again at the nearest entry (MUIC has 4 entries per year).
 The new Entrance Exam result will be put into consideration with a student's current PC status.
 Students can then select the better result for acceptance.